thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 # Discoverability

-A service sending signed request as defined in {{HTTP-MESSAGE-SIGNATURES}} MAY send the FQDN hosting its directory via a new HTTP Method Context `Signature-Agent`.
+A service sending signed request as defined in {{HTTP-MESSAGE-SIGNATURE}} MAY send the FQDN hosting its directory via a new HTTP Method Context `Signature-Agent`.

 This extends the set of headers defined in {{!RFC9110}}.